Rixalt/Reddit2TGBot/README.md

 ## Usage

-TTo run Reddit2TGBot, go to the virtual environment folder you created, activate it, and run the script:
+To run Reddit2TGBot, go to the virtual environment folder you created, activate it, and run the script:

 ```shell
 source Reddit2TGBot/bin/activate